middle aged couple

 Ready to uncover your pattern?
 Most couples wait too long.

-• Not because they don’t care — but because they’re not sure where to start, or whether it will actually help.
+• Not because you don’t care—because you’re not sure where to start, or whether it’ll help.

 • If it’s a good fit, the work begins.
-If it isn’t, he’ll point you toward someone who might be a better match.
+If it isn’t, he’ll point you toward someone better suited.